 Cults and Recruitment: Understanding the Mechanics

 Cults are organizations that have beliefs and practices that are considered to be somewhat unorthodox or viewed as aberrant by society.
 They are seen as having some form of authoritarian control over their members and use manipulation and coercion to maintain their power.
-Understanding the mechanics of cults and how they recruit can help protect against undue influence and manipulation.
+Understanding the mechanics of cult recruitment can help protect against undue influence and manipulation.
 In this article, we will explore the overview of cults, discuss the mechanics of cult recruitment, examine the techniques used during recruitment, and provide strategies for identifying cults and protecting against undue influence.

 Cults are not generally recognized as legitimate religious or social organizations by mainstream society.
 They are usually not recognized as an organized religion and are considered to be outside of mainstream beliefs and practices.
 Cult members typically have eliminated ties to family and friends and center their life around the cult leader’s teachings or beliefs.
 They often have limited freedom or autonomy and are expected to adhere strictly to the guidelines of the organization.
 Cults are often associated with fringe beliefs, charismatic leaders, and intense devotion from their members.